The Apocalypse Approaches I

 confessor02

 The fleet commanded by Godwine et al. was lying weather-bound at Pevensey, when Swein, the proverbial bad penny, turned-up.
 He persuaded Beorn to accompany him to Edward, at Sandwich, and help him regain the king’s favour.
 Fearing no treachery from his cousin, Beorn and just three of his men rode-off with Swein.
 Beorn, however, was led to Swein’s ships at Bosham.
 He was taken captive and carried onboard.
 They sailed to Dartmouth, where Beorn was killed and buried.[*] No motive for the crime is given.
-Of Swein’s original eight ships, six deserted him.
-Two of them were captured by “the men of Hastings and thereabouts” (MS D).
-Their crews were killed and the ships taken to Edward, at Sandwich.
+Six of Swein’s original eight ships deserted him.
+Two of them were captured by “the men of Hastings and thereabouts” (MS D) – the crews were killed and the ships taken to Edward, at Sandwich.

 Earl Harold, Swein’s brother, had Beorn’s body reburied in the Old Minster, Winchester, adjacent to King Cnut.